alfremedpal/PandasBasketball/README.md

 ```

 ## :basketball: Generate player code
 Baskteball-reference uses a special code to build each player's unique html page.
-As of now, all functions in `PandasBasketball` expect that code to get the stats for the specified athlete.
+As of now, *almost* all functions in `PandasBasketball` expect that code to get the stats for the specified athlete.
 If you don't want to copy and paste the code from the URL into the function you can try calling `pb.generate_code(player)`.

 **Note:** this is not fully tested, so it is possible to get an incorrect code.